 Jake Feaster Jr.

-Jake Feaster Jr. was born on December 23rd, 1929 in Perry, Florida.
-During the Korean War, Jake Feaster Jr. served as an Artillery Officer.
-His unit, the 92nd Field Artillery Battalion, was stationed along the 38th parallel with the assigned duty to provide Artillery Fire Protection for the Infantry.
-Jake Feaster Jr. began his work in Korea as a Forward Observer and later was assigned as a Fire Control Officer, ending his service in Korea as an Artillery Battery Commander for Charlie Battery of the 92nd Field Artillery Battalion.
-Upon returning to the United States, Jake Feaster Jr. was promoted to Captain and continued his 27 years of military service serving as an Instructor for Advanced Air Training, and as the Liaison/Recruiter for the U.S. Military Academies.
-Jake Feaster Jr. ended his career in the military at the rank of Colonel.
+Jake Feaster Jr. served as an Artillery Officer during the Korean War.
+His unit, the 92nd Field Artillery Battalion, was stationed along the 38th Parallel where it took a defensive position as the peace negotiations were ongoing.
+He served as part of the Fire Direction Center that controlled the eighteen weapons in his battalion.
+He began his work in Korea as a Forward Observer and later was assigned as a Fire Direction Officer.
+Later, as a Battalion Troop and Information Officer, he helped run a school that provided members of his battalion who did not have at least an eighth-grade education with further education.
+His service in Korea ended as an Artillery Battery Commander for Charlie Battery of the 92nd Field Artillery Battalion.
+Upon returning to the United States, he was promoted to Captain and continued his twenty-seven years of military service serving as an Instructor for Advanced Air Training and as the Liaison/Recruiter for the U.S. Military Academies.
+Since leaving the military, he has remained active in the Korean War Veterans Association and members of his chapter actively share their stories with local university and high school students.

 Combat During the Week of the Final Cease Fire